oneoaas-golib/bosun/docs/definitions.md

 This configuration has been split into two different files.
 This page documents the various bosun sections thats can be defined.
 For example alerts, templates, notifications, macros, global variables, and lookups.

 ## Definition Configuration File
-All definitions are in a single file that is pointed to in the system configuration (TODO: Make link here to that def).
+All definitions are in a single file that is pointed to by [the system configuration's RuleFilePath](/system_configuration#rulefilepath).
 The file is UTF-8 encoded.

 ### Syntax
 Syntax is sectional, with each section having a type and a name, followed by `{` and ending with `}`.
-Each section is a definition (for example, and alert definition or a notification definition.
+Each section is a definition (for example, and alert definition or a notification definition).
 Key/value pairs follow of the form `key = value`.
 Key names are non-whitespace characters before the `=`.
 The value goes until end of line and is a string.
-Multi-line strings are supported using backticks to delimit start and end of string.
+Multi-line strings are supported using backticks (\`) to delimit start and end of string.
 Comments go from a `#` to end of line (unless the `#` appears in a backtick string).
 Whitespace is trimmed at ends of values and keys.

 ## Alert Definitions
 An alert is defined with the following syntax: